unsaved/jcreole/README.txt

 There are text documentation files in the doc subdirectory.

-There is also a reference guide for page authors, which briefly describes the available markup directives.
+There is also a reference guide for Creole authors, which briefly describes the available markup directives.
 It is provided in HTML format in the binary zip distribution as "jcreole-ref.html" in the doc directory.
 But the source Creole for it is also provided as "jcreole-ref.creole" in the jcreole-*.jar file and